Nonnormal approximation by Stein's method of exchangeable pairs with application to the Curie--Weiss model: The Stein method via density approach

-Let $p$ be a strictly positive, absolutely continuous probability density function, supported on $(a,b)$, where $-\infty \le a < b\le \infty$.
+Let $p$ be a strictly positive, absolutely continuous probability density function, supported on $(a,b)$, where $-\infty\le a < b\le\infty$.
 Assume that a right limit $p(a+)$ at $a$ and a left limit $p(b-)$ exist.
-Let $p'$ be a version of the derivative of $p$ and assume that Let $Y$ be a random variable with the probability density function $p$.
-In this section we develop the Stein method via density approach.
-The approach was developed in Stein, Diaconis, Holmes and Reinert (2004), but the properties presented in section 4.2 are new.
+Let $p'$ be a version of the derivative of $p$ and assume that

+Let $Y$ be a random variable with the probability density function $p$.
+In this section, we develop the Stein method via density approach.
+The approach was developed in \citet{SDHR04}, but the properties presented in Section 4.2 are new.